aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 Bitbar testing provides solution to run AppCrawler for both Android and iOS environments.
 AppCrawler tries to mimic human behaviour in order to get reliable and valuable tests.
 AppCrawler navigates through the application under test and interacts with app elements.

-# Usage
+### Usage

-There are two possible ways to use AppCrawler in Bitbar testing:
+There are two possible ways to use AppCrawler in Bitbar Testing.

-Either navigate through projects and look for a project of type Android... or iOS ....
-Then proceed to 'New run', add the application under test and on second step select the App Crawler option.
-Test can be started once the device group has been selected.
+* Either navigate through projects and look for a project of type Android or iOS.
+Then proceed to 'New run', add the application under test and on second step select the AppCrawler option.
+Once the device group is selected test can be started.
-Second solution would be to navigate directly to AppCrawler button on main menu.
+* Second option would be to navigate directly to AppCrawler button on main menu.
 Upload application project and devices and execute test.

 In both cases results of test execution with screenshots are presented in the test run view as for normal test executions.